Finsbury parishes in 1890/1903

 SAINT PAUL, BUNHILL ROW, BUNHILL ROW, ISLINGTON in LMA database (ROWN is presumably a mis-spelling)

 St Luke Old Street, Mission chapel to previous [18??] no further details known.

 St Luke Old Street, St.Thomas Charterhouse, Goswell Road, [1842 from Charterhouse extra-parochial place] - Closed 1906, the first victim of falling population.
 Demolished 1909.
 Parish United to St.Mary Charterhouse.

 Parish is no. 14 on outline map

 Merchant Taylors' Chapel

 Extra parochial place within this geographic area

 No. 13 on outline map

-A history of the Charterhouse site and Sutton's Hospital is provided by Charterhouse School (which is now at Godalming, Surrey).
+A history of the Charterhouse site and Sutton's Hospital is on an archived version of the Charterhouse School website (which is now at Godalming, Surrey).